tonyliu0716/knowledge-base/README.md

 Then we can easily define CRUD on the same file(category.js):

 ```
-// find all the article from mongodb
+// find all categories from mongodb
 module.exports.getCategories = function (callback) {
     Category.find(callback);
 }

-// get article by id
+// get category by id
 module.exports.getCategoryById = function (id, callback) {
     Category.findById(id, callback);
 }